 Answers to the 27 questions below have been prepared in consultation with experts in the field.
-Do you find as a reader that an answer is incorrect in any way; the editor will appreciate your feedback.
+Do you find as a reader that an answer is incorrect; the editor will appreciate your feedback.
 The same applies if you cannot find an answer to your questions.
 Updates will be ongoing.

 1. ”DAB” stands for digital radio?

 DAB+ is an upgraded version of DAB and provides better capacity for more channels.
 However, it is the same model with multiplexer (multiplexes).
 DRM + is an expanded version of DRM, originally comprising frequencies below 30 MHz (short / medium / long wave).
 DRM+ covers higher frequencies (Band I to III) up to 300 Mhz.
 Band II is the current FM band and band III is today used for DAB.
-More at "Radio Bands" page.
+Read more about broadcasting bands here.

 3. Are many countries making a transition to digital radio?